Carrillo9Ana/Carrillo9Ana/README.md

 ---

-### _I'm currently seeking my first software developer job, but in the meantime..._
+### _I'm currently seeking for software developer job, but in the meantime..._

 - 🔭 I’m currently working on creating single page applications.
 - 🌱 I’m currently learning ... more JavaScript
 - 🤝 I’m looking to collaborate on ... anything I get the chance to from blogging to coding.
-- 🤔 I’m looking for help with ... getting my first full time web developer job.
-Offers or even advice is greatly appriciated.
+- 🤔 I’m looking for help with ...  becoming a better developer and how to get money to work for me.
+So all advice is greatly appriciated.
 - 💬 Ask me about ... my time at <a href="https://lambdaschool.com/" target="_blank">Lambda School</a> or how I got here.
 - 📫 How to reach me ...
-[Email](acarrillo1824@gmail.com) or Google me up as Ana Carrillo @Carrillo9Ana
+[Email](acarrillo1824@gmail.com)
 - ⚡ Fun fact ...
 I love outdoors such as hiking but dislike the bugs.

 ## 📚 Tech Stack